 Note: Although this custom MT4 period converter is a big improvement over the default script, it can still be resource hungry when many custom charts are open at once.
 Setting up groups of custom chart times in separate profiles can save you some headaches, and your CPU will thank you.

-I use custom chart periods regularly, so I figured you might find this guide helpful.
-Now you know how to create your own custom time frames for Metatrader 4 by using this free MT4 period converter.
+In the past, I used these custom chart period groups in MT4 regularly, so I figured you might find this guide helpful.
+Now you know how to create your own custom time frames for MetaTrader 4 by using this free MT4 period converter.
 If you have any questions, please leave a comment.
 I’m happy to answer them.